sriechers/next-auth-prisma-typescript-template/README.md

-# This is a template for implementing Authentication using Firebase and Next Auth, written in TypeScript
+# This is a template for implementing Authentication using Prisma and Next Auth, written in TypeScript

 This Template already supports Google Auth with refresh tokens and e-mail magic link authentication.